Key takeaways:

 Our innovative cybersecurity services, powered by blockchain technology, provide comprehensive protection for your digital assets, ensuring your business is always secure and compliant.
 With our blockchain-based cybersecurity services, you can trust that your data and online operations are secure, allowing you to focus on growing your business and meeting your strategic goals with confidence.

-6. Cyber-Physical Infrastructures Verification:
+6. Cyber-Physical Infrastructures Verification

 The integrity of information generated by cyber-physical systems has been compromised by data tampering, system misconfiguration, and component failure.
 However, the information integrity and verification capabilities of blockchain technology can be used to authenticate the status of any cyber-physical infrastructure.
 The information generated on the infrastructure's components via blockchain technology may provide a more secure chain of custody.

-7. Data Transmission Security:
+7. Data Transmission Security

 In the future, blockchain technology may be used to prevent unauthorized access to data in transit.
 By utilizing the technology's complete encryption feature, data transmission can be secured to prevent malicious actors, whether individuals or organizations, from gaining access to it.